Information for Relatives of a Deceased Class Member

 Back To Top -

-How will settlement payments for deceased Class Members be distributed?
+How will settlement payments for Deceased Class Members be distributed?

 If a Class Member qualifies to receive a settlement payment but has passed away before the payment is made, the settlement payment will be made as follows:

-- Settlement payments will be made to the legal representative of the deceased Class Member’s estate after appropriate court documents establishing the legal representative’s appointment is received by the Claims Administrator and approved by the Probate Court of the First Circuit, State of Hawai‘i.
+- Settlement payments will be made to the legal representative of the Deceased Class Member’s estate after appropriate court documents establishing the legal representative’s appointment is received by the Claims Administrator and approved by the Probate Court of the First Circuit, State of Hawai‘i.

-- If there is no legal representative, settlement payments will be made to the heirs and devisees of deceased Class Members after orders are issued by the Probate Court of the First Circuit, State of Hawai‘i approving those payments.
+- If there is no legal representative, settlement payments will be made to the heirs and devisees of Deceased Class Members after orders are issued by the Probate Court of the First Circuit, State of Hawai‘i approving those payments.

 -